girlyguppy/HypKnotic/README.md

 truth is, I don't know what I'm doing.
+There is a good chance there are incredibly basic things wrong with this project in all aspects.

-I am copying the functionality and basic purpose of these 2 apps: https://obedienceapp.com https://theembraceapp.com
+I am basically copying the functionality and main purpose of these 2 apps:

+https://obedienceapp.com
+https://theembraceapp.com